shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-02-10-24-31-days-of-designing-lyric-posters/index.md

 ![Poster 18](./poster-18.png)

-Thank you for taking the time to read this post, I've love to know what you thought of it!
+Thank you for taking the time to read this post, I'd love to know what you thought of it!